openaps/docs/docs/docs/Troubleshooting/oref0-setup-troubleshooting.md

 * Don't have data in Nightscout?
 Make sure there is no trailing slash `/` on the URL that you are entering and that the API secret is correct.
 Check your Nightscout URL, too - it's one of the most common errors to mistype that.
 (And FWIW, you shouldn't be typing things like that in the first place: that's what copy and paste are for.)
 * Check and make sure your receiver is >50% charged (if battery low, it may drain the rig battery and prevent it from operating).
 * A reboot may be required after running oref0-setup if the Carelink is unable to communicate with the pump (e.g. you see "Attempting to use a port that is not open" errors in pump-loop.log).
 Additional Carelink troubleshooting steps can be found in [Dealing with the CareLink USB Stick](http://openaps.readthedocs.io/en/latest/docs/Resources/troubleshooting.html#dealing-with-the-carelink-usb-stick).
-* 512/712 users - make sure you follow the additional instructions for the 512/712 before asking for help troubleshooting.
-You have a few additional steps you need to do.

 ## Running commands manually to see what's not working from an oref0-setup.sh setup process